Benchmark (computing): Purpose

-Computer manufacturers are known to configure their systems to give unrealistically high performance on benchmark tests that are not replicated in real usage.
+Computer companies are known to configure their systems to give unrealistically high performance on benchmark tests that are not replicated in real usage.
 For instance, during the 1980s some compilers could detect a specific mathematical operation used in a well-known floating-point benchmark and replace the operation with a faster mathematically equivalent operation.
 However, such a transformation was rarely useful outside the benchmark until the mid-1990s, when RISC and VLIW architectures emphasized the importance of compiler technology as it related to performance.
 Benchmarks are now regularly used by compiler companies to improve not only their own benchmark scores, but real application performance.

 CPUs that have many execution units — such as a superscalar CPU, a VLIW CPU, or a reconfigurable computing CPU — typically have slower clock rates than a sequential CPU with one or two execution units when built from transistors that are just as fast.
 Nevertheless, CPUs with many execution units often complete real-world and benchmark tasks in less time than the supposedly faster high-clock-rate CPU.

-Given the large number of benchmarks available, a manufacturer can usually find at least one benchmark that shows its system will outperform another system; the other systems can be shown to excel with a different benchmark.
+Given the large number of benchmarks available, a vendor can usually find at least one benchmark that shows its system will outperform another system; the other systems can be shown to excel with a different benchmark.

-Manufacturers commonly report only those benchmarks (or aspects of benchmarks) that show their products in the best light.
+Software vendors also use benchmarks in their marketing, such as the "benchmark wars" between rival relational database makers in the 1980s and 1990s.
+Companies commonly report only those benchmarks (or aspects of benchmarks) that show their products in the best light.
 They also have been known to mis-represent the significance of benchmarks, again to show their products in the best possible light.
-Taken together, these practices are called bench-marketing.